 To help detect and control Johne’s disease in the province, the Ministry of Agriculture has developed a surveillance and control program for Saskatchewan cattle.
-The Saskatchewan Stock Growers Association is the administrator for this program, which is funded under Growing Forward 2.
+The Saskatchewan Stock Growers Association is the administrator for this program, which is funded under Sustainable Canadian Agricultural Partnership (S-CAP).
+A portion of the program funding covers testing of sheep and goats for Johne’s and Maedi-Visna

 What is Johne’s Disease?

 Johne’s disease is a chronic debilitating disease that affects the intestines of cattle, sheep, and goats.
-Although many animals in a herd may be infected, usually less than five percent of infected animals develop clinical signs of disease.
-Animals that look normal can still shed the bacteria and infect other animals in the herd.
-Poor nutrition, parasitism, and stress can cause more of the infected animals to become visably affected.
+Although many animals in a herd/flock may be infected, usually less than five percent of infected animals develop clinical signs of disease.
+Animals that look normal can still shed the bacteria and infect other animals in the herd/flock.
+Poor nutrition, parasitism and stress can cause more of the infected animals to become visibly affected.
 Once the clinical signs are evident, the affected animals eventually die.
 There is no treatment for Johne’s disease.

 How the Program Works

-A blood test is conducted on every mature cow and bull in the herd.
-If Johne’s is found in a herd, veterinary consultation is provided to complete a Johne’s disease risk assessment and develop a customized management plan.
+A blood test is conducted on every mature animal in the herd/flock (over 2 years for cattle and over 18 months for sheep/goats).
+If Johne’s is found in a herd/flock, veterinary consultation is provided to complete a Johne’s disease risk assessment and develop a customized management plan.

 The identity of program participants and individual test results is kept confidential.